 - Preference will be given to projects engaging young people from disadvantaged backgrounds.
 Participants must be under the age of 25.

 - Activities must be additional to those funded by government or other sources e.g. covered by school budgets.
 The Foundation prefers to support smaller projects where its contribution can make a real difference.

 - Projects should have clear objectives and measurable outcomes.

 There is no application form.
 A detailed description of the project should be provided, including:

 - how the need for the work has been identified and why the project is the best way to address this,

 - the anticipated outcomes and the methods by which the success of the project will be evaluated,

 - a full breakdown of the costs involved, explaining how the figures have been calculated.

-Applications should be sent to the Charities Manager at the address below.
+Applications should be sent to the Charities Manager at the address below or by email to email@example.com.
 The Foundation Committee meets three times per year in January, May and September.
 The deadlines for receipt of applications are 1 December, 1 April and 1 August respectively.